 - Hotels can be good partners for annual events that attract out-of-town participants.

-- The local convention & visitors bureau can assist with identifying needed hotels with competitive rates, and possibly result in a rebate program.
-They typically have other services that could enhance the event.
+- The local convention and visitors bureau can assist with identifying needed hotels with competitive rates and may help create a rebate program.
+CVBs may also provide other services that enhance the event.

-- Make a realistic budget and then determine if the proposed event/tournament is feasible.
+- Make a realistic budget, then determine if the proposed event or tournament is feasible.

-- As ticket revenue is one of the important budget items, careful planning is needed to determine prices, sellers and supervisors, freebies and cash security.
-Do not arbitrarily increase it to balance the budget.
+- Because ticket revenue is an important budget item, careful planning is needed to determine prices, sellers, supervisors, complimentary tickets and cash security.
+Do not arbitrarily increase ticket revenue projections simply to balance the budget.

-- When discussing value-in-kind items, allow for some budget expense in the event that VIK does not materialize.
+- When discussing value-in-kind items, allow for some budget expense in case those items do not materialize.

 - Ensure that well-defined cash controls are in place.